modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-1.md

 “The proof of the reciprocal relations was brilliant.
 Onsager started from a statistical mechanical calculation of the fluctuations in a system, which could be directly based on the simple laws of motion which are symmetrical with regard to time.
 Furthermore, he made the independent assumption that the return of a fluctuation to equilibrium in the mean occurs according to the transport equations mentioned earlier.
 By means of this combination of macroscopic and microscopic concepts in conjunction with an extremely skilful mathematical analysis he obtained those relationships which are now called Onsager’s Reciprocal Relations.”

-!!! tip "Lars Onsager (1903-1976)."
+!!! tip "1968 Chemistry Nobel Prize."

-	<u>WORK:</u> “Thermodynamics is about heat and its conversion into other forms of energy—basically involving statistical descriptions of atomic and molecular movements.
+	WORK: “Thermodynamics is about heat and its conversion into other forms of energy—basically involving statistical descriptions of atomic and molecular movements.
 Irreversible thermodynamic processes go in only one direction and not in the reverse.
-Lars Onsager analyzed mathematical equations for various irreversible thermodynamic processes and in 1931 found the connection that led him to formulate equations that came to be known as reciprocal relations.
+Lars Onsager (1903-1976) analyzed mathematical equations for various irreversible thermodynamic processes and in 1931 found the connection that led him to formulate equations that came to be known as reciprocal relations.
 This allowed a complete description of irreversible processes.”

+	MLA style: Lars Onsager – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Tue.
+31 Jan 2023. https://www.nobelprize.org/prizes/chemistry/1968/onsager/facts/

-<u>Nobel Lecture:</u> *The Motion of Ions: Principles and Concepts* by Onsager.
+	Nobel Lecture: *The Motion of Ions: Principles and Concepts* by Onsager.

 	“Today I shall try to help you grasp the significance of a fairly general principle which applies to diverse types of irreversible processes.
 After last night it will be just as well if we do not go into all fine points of definitions or survey all possible applications.
 Rather, I want to talk about progress over a period of time in one field of research where much has happened (some of this relevant to the principle I mentioned) and intriguing problems still remain.
 Before we survey the progress in our understanding of electrolytes since the days of Arrhenius, let us take a quick look at what went before.”

+	MLA style: Lars Onsager – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Tue.
+31 Jan 2023. https://www.nobelprize.org/prizes/chemistry/1968/onsager/lecture/

 ***